-• Revascularization (open surgical or endovascular) of the LSA after TEVAR coverage that obstructs tery was occluded by a stent graph.
-Collateral supply to the (3) artery of Adamkiewicz and (7) anterior spinal artery: (2 and 4) intersegmental collateral, (5 and 8) branches of the left subclavian artery, and (6 and 9) deep circumflex iliac branch of left external iliac artery.
-Reproduced from Fukui and colleagues with permission from European Society for Vascular Surgery.
+• Revascularization (open surgical or endovascular) of the LSA after TEVAR coverage that obstructs the (3) artery of Adamkiewicz and (7) anterior spinal artery: (2 and 4) intersegmental collateral, (5 and 8) branches of the left subclavian artery, and (6 and 9) deep circumflex iliac branch of left external iliac artery.
+Reproduced from Fukui and colleagues166 with permission from European Society for Vascular Surgery.